VisionDepth/VisionDepth3D/README.txt

 ## Notes
 - Ensure `ffmpeg` is installed and available in your system's PATH for audioprocessing. or put ffmpeg.exe in assets folder
 - Depth maps must match the input video dimensions and frame rate.

+## Pulfrich Effect Explained
+- **How to Use the Pulfrich Effect in Your Program** The Pulfrich effect in your program creates a dynamic 3D experience by introducing a temporal delay between the left and right views, simulating depth perception based on motion.
+Here's how to use it effectively:

+- **Enable Pulfrich Effect**:

+The effect is automatically applied when generating Half-SBS 3D videos.
+It works by blending current and delayed frames to enhance depth perception during motion.
+Adjust Blend Factor:

+Use the Blend Factor slider or parameter to control the intensity of the Pulfrich effect.
+Higher values increase the blending between delayed and current frames, while lower values reduce it.
+Scene Change Handling:

+The program detects scene changes automatically and dynamically reduces blending to avoid artifacts in abrupt transitions.
+No manual intervention is required for smooth scene transitions.
+Delay Time Control:

+Modify the Delay Time parameter to fine-tune the temporal offset.
+A smaller delay creates subtle depth, while a larger delay produces more pronounced effects.